alexbepple/currency-conversion-js/README.md

 Run the Jasmine tests through a `SpecRunner.html`.

+## Note for Chrome users

+If you use Chrome, you will need to serve the spec runner via a web server.
+Otherwise `loadFixtures` will fail.
+By default, Chrome applies the same-origin policy to local files, treating them all as different domains.

+Alternatively, you can start Chrome with the `--allow-file-access-from-files`, argument.

 # Credits

 Thanks to Brett Schuchert for this prolific example – and for generally publishing everything on [his wiki](http://schuchert.wikispaces.com/) under the [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/2.5/).